ReddyDivya/JavaScipt-problems-programs/README.md

 # JavaScipt Problem solving programs

-- [x] Return the Remainder from Two Numbers
+- [x] 1.
+Return the Remainder from Two Numbers
-- [x] Find the Largest Number in an array.
+- [x] 2.
+Find the Largest Number in an array.
-- [x] Remove duplicates from an array.
+- [x] 3.
+Remove duplicates from an array.
-- [x] Reverse a string.
+- [x] 4.
+Reverse a string.
-- [x] Reverse a number.
+- [x] 5.
+Reverse a number.
-- [x] Check if a given number is prime.
+- [x] 6.
+Check if a given number is prime.
-- [x] Find the sum of all the numbers in an array.
+- [x] 7.
+Find the sum of all the numbers in an array.
-- [x] Generate a Random Number in a given range.
+- [x] 8.
+Generate a Random Number in a given range.
-- [x] Convert the time input given in 12 hours format to 24-hour format
+- [x] 9.
+Convert the time input given in 12 hours format to 24-hour format
-- [x] Count of characters between the first and last character 'X' in the given string
+- [x] 10.
+Count of characters between the first and last character 'X' in the given string
+- [x] 11.
+Check if a string is a palindrome or not.

 - [ ] Fibonacci
 - [ ] FizzBuzz
-- [ ] --
 - [ ] Factorial
 - [ ] Find the Maximum Number in an array
 - [ ] Find the Intersection of Two Arrays